MumboMaya/Shrek-Outhouse-Macropad/README.md

 # Shrek--Outhouse-Macropad
 The  Shrek's Outhouse Macropad is a 2x3 Macropad that looks like Shrek’s outhouse.
 It was made to make everyday tasks, such as switching tabs, easier.
 It is also designed to be used as a device that can be set to do anything, for example, starting a recording in OBS.

+# Features
+- 6 programmable keys
+- USB-C support
+- Modelled after Shrek’s outhouse with its features, such as the crescent moon

+# CAD Model
+Everything fits together using 5 M3 Bolts

+My CAD Model has 3 different 3D printable parts.
+After putting together the bottom and middle part you pust then insert the PCB and then wire all your components.
+Once that is finished, you can place the top cover.
+This Macropad holds 6 differenrt programable keys.